-Welcome to State College, Pennsylvania (incorporated, 1896; population – 42,034).
+Welcome to State College, Pennsylvania (incorporated, 1896; population – 42,024).

-Also known as Happy Valley, State College hosts friendly, walkable neighborhoods, a safe, vibrant downtown, and the main campus of the world famous Pennsylvania State University.
+Also known as Happy Valley, State College hosts friendly, walkable neighborhoods, a safe, vibrant downtown, and the main campus of the world-famous Pennsylvania State University.

-Find out for yourself why State College is called Happy Valley.
+This is a great place in which to live, study, and vacation.
+Come find out for yourself why State College is called Happy Valley.

 Very truly yours,